himansig7/todo-agent-skillworld/instructional_docs/article_draft.md

 ### Execution Flow

-The agent interprets your request, selects tools, executes them, and responds—mirroring real MLOps pipelines where drift can hit any step.
+The agent interprets your request, selects tools, executes them, and responds—mirroring real MLOps pipelines where observability becomes crucial for understanding what's happening under the hood.

 ---

 ## Part 2: Traces & Spans: The Building Blocks

-In traditional ML, we relied on validation sets and metrics like F1-score to catch issues before prod.
-With foundation models, traces fill that role—they're like detailed logs of your AI's decision-making process, helping us evaluate performance without retraining.
+Before we dive into what each platform gives you, let's quickly cover the fundamentals.
+Understanding traces and spans is key to appreciating what these platforms deliver out-of-the-box.

 ### What is a Trace?

 A trace is the full execution record of a single workflow, documenting every step from input to output.
-Think of it as your AI's 'flight recorder'—essential for post-mortems when things drift.
+Think of it as your AI's 'flight recorder'—essential for understanding what happened when things go sideways.

 ### Breaking It Down: Spans